 The Copper Mark is a continuous improvement framework.
 To account for evolving expectations and support continuous advancement across the industry, the Copper Mark requires that each awarded site be re-assessed every three years against updated criteria.

 In 2020, FCX began the process of validating its copper producing sites against the Copper Mark.
-To date, six of our sites have been awarded the Copper Mark and five more have signed Letters of Commitment.
+To date, seven of our sites have been awarded the Copper Mark and four more have signed Letters of Commitment.
 We have committed to validate all of our copper producing sites against the Copper Mark.

 To learn more about the Copper Mark, view our Letter of Commitment, or review our site reports, please go to coppermark.org.